How to make video and audio accessible

 Transcripts for audio-only content

-Pre-recorded audio-only content like podcasts, recordings of speeches or interviews must have a text transcript to be accessible.
+Pre-recorded audio-only content like podcasts, speeches, or interviews must have a text transcript to be accessible.

 On this page